 She even snags bags of clearance M&M’s from whatever holiday passes for the next holiday…for example Thanksgiving colored half price candy used for Christmas stockings.

 A system like this with a few kid items has come in handy for us when someone invites us to a birthday party too.
 Then you can quickly grab something from the bin.

-Not my idea of restful, but o my goodness everything is like 75% off or more!
+Not my idea of restful, and I simply don’t have space to store gifts…but o my goodness everything is like 75-90% off!

 We have given:

 - Homemade candles ( A surprisingly HUGE hit).
 I bought used pillar candles at a thrift stores and melted them together in a junky pot.
 Then I bought a pillar candle mold, a roll of candle wicks, and candle mold sealers to keep the wet wax from falling through the hole.
 That way I didn’t need to find and clean 15 glass containers!
 You can also skip used candles and just buy bulk wax nibs.
 Leave a comment below if you’d like a post on how to make candles and I’ll write one!

 - Homemade fudge in cute boxes (A total drag because my whole family was on a diet that year, apparently) and I’m pretty sure no one was excited to get that, although everyone did say thank you.
 O well.

 - Homemade infinity scarves.
 This was my intro to sewing project and I think I made like 6?
 Everyone was really sweet buuuut, I don’t think they looked THAT great.
 That’s what we call a good try, haha.

 - Handmade cutting boards.
 Anything crafted from wood is AMAZING!
 My dad let us use his shop and scrap wood he had.
 Everyone loved these.
 I still use mine years later and this is how we clean them when they get stinky.